HR-CMGT/CMGT-SmartLink-Server/README.md

 # CMGT-SmartLink-Server

-The link server for the CMGT SmartLink browser extension
+This repository is used as server for the "links.json" file.
+This file is used by the CMGT SmartLink browser extension.